aydwi/chaos/README.md

 ### Execution

-chaos runs in the background as a Unix-style deamon process named chaosd, and does not require any superuser privileges.
+*chaos* runs in the background as a Unix-style deamon process, and does not require any superuser privileges.
 To run it, execute the binary `chaosd` present inside the directory `chaos/`-

 `./chaosd`